Archetypes

 - DarkKnightmon ("Twilight") (KM)

 A DigiXros deck that focuses around concentrated <De-Evolve> by dropping DarkKnightmons for 4 memory, then using them as a blast target to play more DarkKnightmons.
 Once you reach LordKnightmon, you give things <Collision> for even more bullshit, and rip and tear with <Alliance>/<Piercing> and <Security Attack +1> inherits.
 One of your Tamers is a memory boost in all but name, which one of your other Tamers can crack to get a free evo into BT22 LordKnightmon for an end of turn swing and extra swarming.
+However, with literally zero access to <Rush>, it struggles really bad in a meta where most competent decks can blow up its entire board in the space of one attack.

 - Dorbickmon (R)